 But somewhere in the back of my mind, old Bible stories rattled about in my head.
 Something about a man named Job, and other stories of Egypt and plagues and pestilence.
 But I brushed them all aside.
 I would make this work.
 I was young, stupid and invincible.

 And also, I was not alone.
-There’s something about gardening out in the county.
+There’s something about starting a garden out in the county.
 You end up making a lot of new friends of the furry and hungry sort.
 The first one to show up was the dog.
 He was all skin and bones and pathetic and friendly.
 He recognized a sucker when he saw one and quickly made himself at home.
 Once you feed him, he’s yours.
+(He wouldn’t hold still for photos, either!)

 And one dog wasn’t so bad, but then he made friends with the other dogs that lived down the road and I ended up with a pack of friendly dogs visiting on a daily basis.
 And that wasn’t so bad either until I dug up the garden.
 And he discovered grub worms.